mendix/docs/content/developerportal/operate/trends.md

 ### <a name="Trends-appdiskstatsutilization"></a>4.12 Application Node Disk Utilization in Percentage (%)

 Disk utilization shows the percentage of time that the disk storage is busy processing requests.
-This graph should be interpreted in combination with other graphs, like CPU iowait, disk iops, and number of running requests.
-For example, a combination of a moderate number of IO operations, low amount of disk throughput, visible cpu iowait, filled up memory disk cache, and reports of long running database queries in the application log could point to a shortage of system memory for disk cache that leads to repeated random reads from disk storage.

 ![](attachments/trends/app-disk-usage-pct.png)

+This graph should be interpreted in combination with other graphs, like CPU iowait, [Application Node Disk I/Os](#appdiskstatsiops), and [Number of Handled External Requests](#appmxruntimerequests).

+For example, a combination of a moderate number of IO operations, low disk throughput, visible cpu iowait, full memory disk cache, and reports of long running database queries in the application log could point to a shortage of system memory for disk cache that leads to repeated random reads from disk storage.

 {{% alert type="info" %}}